 To clean your mask, simply use a feather duster or wipe it with a slightly damp cloth.
 It has been sealed with a protective topcoat, so you don’t need to use any oils, cleansers or preservatives.

-I use non-toxic colorants, but that certainly doesn’t mean that your mask is edible.
-You’ll want to keep it safe from small children and pets.
-Likewise, you should keep it away from water.
+I use non-toxic colorants, but you’ll still want to keep it safe from small children, pets, and water.
 Your mask is sealed to be water resistant, but soaking it could cause the leather to relax and lose its shape.
-If this happens, lay your mask over a rounded object, gently press it back into its original shape and let it dry in a warm place.
+Should that happen, lay your mask over a rounded object, gently press it back into its original shape and let it dry in a warm place.

 The best way to preserve the shape is to store your mask so that it’s slightly convex, rather than flattened or crumpled.
 Basically, you want it to sit as it does when worn.
 Ideally, if you’re not wearing your mask, it should hang on a wall or on a wig head.

 I stand behind my work, and I can usually do repair work at no charge provided that you pay for shipping.
-If the damage is extreme (due to abuse or neglect) I must charge for my time.
+In cases of extreme damage, abuse, or neglect, I must charge for my time.
 If you have any questions or concerns, please feel free to contact me.